Almondell & Calderwood Country Park

 Please note, Almondell Visitor Centre closes for lunch between 12.30-13.00.

-The Visitor Centre is currently open on Winter times and will revert to Summer times on the 30th March 2020.
+The Visitor Centre is currently on Summer opening times and will revert to Winter opening times on 26 October 2020.
 The Visitor Centre is closed on Christmas Day, Boxing Day, the 1st and 2nd January every year.

 Contact - Telephone: 01506 882254